 What I am trying to say, is that most of the time people think about starting seeds inside because it’s too cold outside, but think about starting seeds indoors also because it’s too hot outside.

-It will take a little bit of work to gather your equipment and materials, but like I said before, once you put this together you can use it all through the season and in years to come.
+It will take a little bit of work to gather your equipment and materials, but as I said before, once you put this together you can use it all through the season and for years to come.

-Seed Starting Shelving Unit – all this is is a shelving unit with cool fluorescent shop lights.
+Seed starting shelving unit – all this is is a shelving unit with cool fluorescent shop lights.
 Read more about my grow light system here: Simple DIY Grow Light Stand For Indoor Seed Starting.

 Find a spot in your house that is out of everyone’s way.
 It can be a corner here or there or a basement, for example.
 What you need to remember is that you need to be able to control the temperature in the room where the shelving unit is, so a cold or too hot garage or shed probably won’t do.